937-382-8020

 A More Affordable Approach to Mouth Reconstruction

 First, we charge only for the amount of anesthesia time needed.
-Most oral surgeons charge for the full 60 minutes, even though considerably less time is usually required.,
+Most oral surgeons charge for the full 60 minutes, even though considerably less time is usually required.

 Second, we base our fees on a fair and reasonable understanding of our costs and value of the service provided — not the recommended amounts listed in the “Fee Schedule” book which most oral surgery and dental offices use.
+This alone can save our patients hundreds of dollars.
+It’s not rocket science to piece together a reasonable price from the actual value of the dental work performed.
+A lot of dental doctors out there line their pockets with pure profit from overcharging on necessary surgeries.
+We understand that not everyone is made of money, and that’s why we’re committed to being affordable.

 Third, if your dental implants are covered by dental insurance, we do not allow that policy to dictate your needs.
 Most insurance companies will not cover commonly used extraction codes, and they also will “review” anesthesia coverage.
 This results in more expensive care that does not keep your comfort in mind.
 We instead do everything we can to make your experience comfortable and more affordable.
 That is why we are able to offer more affordable dental implants than you can find from other care providers.